wulliy/wasteof2-docs/session.md

 `POST /session`

-Logs you out of the current logged in account.
+Logs you out of the currently logged in account.

 `DELETE /session`